-The actuary has carried out costings of the potential effect of McCloud as at 31 July 2020, based on the individual member data for DN Colleges Group as supplied for the 31 March 2019 actuarial valuation, and the results of those calculations based on the FRS102 assumptions are set out below.
+The actuary has carried out costings of the potential effect of McCloud as at 31 July 2021, based on the individual member data for DN Colleges Group as supplied for the 31 March 2019 actuarial valuation, and the results of those calculations based on the FRS102 assumptions are set out below.
 The approach to the calculations is as instructed by the administering authority after consideration of the categories of members potentially affected, but in very broad terms calculates the cost of applying a 'final salary underpin' (on a member by member basis) to those active members who joined the Fund before 1 April 2012 and would not otherwise have benefited from the underpin.

-The FRS102 liabilities which have been used in the calculations is: £114,601,000.
+The FRS102 liabilities which have been used in the calculations is: £122,139,000.

-Applying the above calculations to the employer's estimated active member liabilities and service cost at 31 July 2020 gives the following figures:
+Applying the above calculations to the employer's estimated active member liabilities and service cost at 31 July 2021 gives the following figures:

-Additional past service liabilities as at 31 July 2020: £2,000 Additional projected service cost for the year commencing 1 August 2020: £Nil (equivalent to about 0.0% of the current active membership pensionable payroll)
+Additional past service liabilities as at 31 July 2021 nil (31 July 2020: £2,000)

+Additional projected service cost for the year commencing 1 August 2021 nil (1 August 2020: £Nil) (equivalent to about 0.0% of the current active membership pensionable payroll)

-The effect in this case is £2,000.
+The effect in this case is nil (2020: £2,000).